 It is up to each congregation to negotiate with the presenters appropriate renumeration.

-If you are interested in speakers on Social Justice Issues also check out the UU Justice Ohio Speaker List which can be found on their website, other advocacy groups may also have speakers.
+If you are interested in speakers on Social Justice Issues also check out the UU Justice Ohio Speaker List, other advocacy groups may also have speakers.

 Each speaker has provided us with a short bio and listing of the types of services they provide, and how far from their home they are willing to travel.
 Please contact potential speakers directly.